Skip to main content

 • Social media – Any social media posts or comments you send to us will be shared under the terms of the relevant social media platform (e.g. Facebook or Twitter) and could be made public.
 Other people control these platforms – we don’t control them and we are not responsible for this sharing.
 So before you make any comments, you should check the social media platform’s terms and privacy policies so you understand how they will use your information, what information they will place in the public domain, and how you can stop them from doing so if you’re unhappy about it.

-We collect all information you choose to provide to us about yourself and others involved in your grant application, or your grant if successful including through:
+We collect the information you provide to us about yourself and others involved in a grant application, or for a successful grant.
+The information will be processed for the grant application and is provided through:

-• the online grant application forms and grant acceptance agreements you submit to us
+• the online grant application forms and grant acceptance agreements submitted to us

-• your conversations with our assessors or grant making teams
+• conversations with our assessors or grant making teams

-• emails or other correspondence you send to us, or that we send to you.
+• emails or other correspondence sent to us, or that we send to you/your organisation.

 The personal data we collect about you through the methods described above includes your name, contact details (including phone numbers and electronic and postal addresses), and your organisational and employment details if you are a member of staff or trustee together with any other personal data which you choose to share with us.